api3m/api3tools/README.md

       --help     Show help                                             [boolean]
 ```

 See [this guide](https://consensys.net/blog/developers/guide-to-events-and-logs-in-ethereum-smart-contracts/) and the [ethers docs](https://docs.ethers.io/v5/concepts/events/) for introduction to Ethereum logs.
 The Airnode RRP events are specified in the [IAirnodeRrpV0](https://github.com/api3dao/airnode/blob/master/packages/airnode-protocol/contracts/rrp/interfaces/IAirnodeRrpV0.sol) interface.
+V0 is used because that's what is currently used in production for QRNG, etc...
+Eventually V1 will be added.

 ### Event Types